 Whilst achieving greater diversity has moral and justice merits, a 2018 Boston Consultancy Group (BCG) study that looked at one-thousand seven-hundred different companies across eight different countries, with varying industries and company sizes, found that increasing diversity also has a direct positive effect on the 'bottom line'.
 Companies that have more diverse management teams have 19% higher revenue due to innovation.
-The biggest takeaway from the BCG study was the finding of a strong and statistically significant correlation between the diversity of management teams and overall innovation.
-Companies that reported above-average diversity in terms of their management teams, also reported that innovation revenue was nineteen percentage points higher than that of companies with below-average leadership diversity - 45% of total revenue versus just 26% (p.
-2).
+The biggest takeaway from the BCG study was the finding of a strong and statistically significant correlation between the diversity of management teams, also reported that innovation revenue was nineteen percentage points higher than that of companies with below-average leadership diversity - 45% of total revenue versus just 26%.
 There is also strong empirical evidence which demonstrates that diversity at management levels, in particular, helps to build a culture where "outside-the-box ideas" are encouraged and nurtured.
 Similarly, when a member of a team shares traits in common with the end-user of a product or service, they can better understand their needs and drive better performance.